sumcoinlabs/sumcoinj.org/testing.md

 The testnet is good as far as it goes, but it still has the issue that blocks are mined every ten minutes.
 Often you don't want to wait for a new block, and you don't want to have to use faucet sites to get test coins.

-To simplify things, starting from Bitcoin Core 0.9 there is a new mode called regtest mode.
+To simplify things, starting from Sumcoin Core 0.9 there is a new mode called regtest mode.
 You can run a local bitcoind in regtest mode like this:

 ~~~
 ./bitcoind -regtest